 Instructions

-1. In a large pot over medium high heat, add oil, ginger, garlic, chili, red onion and salt and cook for 3-4 minutes, until garlic becomes fragrant.
+1. Simmer the aromatics.
+In a large pot over medium high heat, add oil, ginger, garlic, chili, red onion and salt and cook for 3-4 minutes, until garlic becomes fragrant.

-4. Top with chopped peanuts and serve with rice.
+4. Serve topped with chopped peanuts and rice.

 Notes